 Confirmation testing is a type of test that confirms the functionality of an application or system.
-This type of testing can be conducted as part of regression testing to ensure that changes have not introduced new errors, or it can be performed at any point in the development process to verify how an app performs with different sets of data.
+This type of testing can be conducted as part of regression testing to ensure that changes have not introduced new errors, or it can be performed at any point in the development process to verify how an app performs with different data sets.

 The goal is to check for and confirm any areas where the software may behave incorrectly under certain circumstances.
-It’s important not only to identify these points but also to document them so they are known during future work on this area.
+It’s important to identify and document these points so they are known during future work on this area.

 What is confirmation testing?

-Confirmation testing is a type of black box test, which means that the tester doesn’t try to figure out how the application or system works, but instead tests it from an external point of view.
-It’s called a black box because you don’t look inside the software, you just test its inputs and outputs.
+Confirmation testing is a black box test, which means that the tester doesn’t try to figure out how the application or system works but instead tests it from an external point of view.
+It’s called a black box because you don’t look inside the software; you test its inputs and outputs.
 Confirmation testing can be combined with other black box testing methods, such as input validation and boundary value analysis.

 Confirmation testing can be used to test any aspect of the software.
 This includes functions, features, user interfaces (UI), code modules, etc.

-The tester’s goal is to confirm that a specific action has an expected outcome by using a set of predefined (and sometimes changing) inputs and parameters.
+The tester aims to confirm that a specific action has an expected outcome using predefined (and sometimes changing) inputs and parameters.
 The process is usually set up to use a manual testing approach, but some tools allow for automated tests to be built.

 When to Perform Confirmation Testing?

 Testing with confirmation methods begins after the software has been deployed and you know which areas need to be tested.
-Since this method doesn’t try to figure out how the application or system works, it can be used with any software that has been deployed and is available for testing.
+Since this method doesn’t determine how the application or system works, it can be used with any deployed software and is available for testing.

-Testing strategy options vary depending on the size, complexity, and uncertainty of a project.
-Confirmation tests are typically conducted at various times throughout the development life cycle, such as when a bug or defect fixes have been made or new features are being released.
+Testing strategy options vary depending on a project’s size, complexity, and uncertainty.
+Confirmation tests are typically conducted throughout the development life cycle, such as when a bug or defect fixes or new features are released.
 You might even want to run these tests if you have identified a specific high-risk issue that needs testing.

-The aim of confirmation testing is to confirm functionality and bug fix, but it can also be used as part of regression testing to check for new errors after a project has been modified or updated.
-This is why it’s important not only to identify areas where the software might behave incorrectly but also to document these points so they are known for future reference.
+The aim of confirmation testing is to confirm functionality and bug fixes, but it can also be used as part of regression testing to check for new errors after a project has been modified or updated.
+This is why it’s important to identify areas where the software might behave incorrectly and document these points so they are known for future reference.

 Checking a few simple items or sections of the software is one way to run confirmation testing.
 This can be done by the testing team when a new feature has been added, at the end of development, or during beta testing before release.
 You can also systematically check that different features still perform as expected.